alohawild/python_class/README.md

 ### Exercise
 Run the program and notice its answer.
 Change the program to run for more less interations.
 The program will not improve its results much.
 The conclusion is not that the program is faulty, but that it relies on Python math and that is not that percise.
 The squareroot is also not needed as the code is for a box of size 1x1.

-For you to see more I have built an additional program `py_calc_50.py`
+For you to see more I have built an additional program `py_calc_50.py` that is much slower and uses huge fifty digit floating point.
+It is an example of how you can make something more complex, but not make it run better!
 ## Weather
 The second program `NKE.py` uses the Google library to load a Python dataframe with the stock prices of a popular stock.
 The Google library also brings in the Python library `Pandas`.
 ### Exercise